penww/qrb_ros_camera/README.md

 - Concurrent multiple streams output support
 - Composable ROS node support
 - Zero-Copy transport powered by [QRB ROS Transport](https://github.com/qualcomm-qrb-ros/qrb_ros_transport)
-- Output NV12 format
+- Only support output NV12 format，limited by QMMF SDK

 #### Project Architecture

 ![Architecture](./docs/assets/architecture.png)

-The `qrb_ros_camera` is the ROS2 package, it creates image publisher with `qrb_ros_transport` for zero-copy transport. <It supports [composition feature](https://docs.ros.org/en/rolling/Concepts/Intermediate/About-Composition.html), avaliabled to improve performance using ROS intra process.
+The `qrb_ros_camera` is the ROS2 package, it creates image publisher with `qrb_ros_transport` for zero-copy transport.
+It supports node composition, make it avaliable to improve performance using ROS intra process.

 The `qrb_camera` is a C++ library, it provides APIs to `qrb_ros_camera` for querying images from under layer `QMMF SDK` and `CamX` libraries.
 It includes 2 modules:
-- The module `camera_manager` modules to manage camera stream, which enables multiple stream support.
+- The module `camera_manager` used to manage camera stream, which enables multiple stream support.
 - The module `qmmf_camera` used to call `QMMF SDK` apis to manage qmmf streams.

 ## ROS APIs